kodekloudhub/certified-kubernetes-administrator-course/docs/03-Scheduling/06-Taints-and-Tolerations.md

   ![tn](../../images/tn.PNG)

 ## Tolerations
-   - Tolerations are added to pods and it can be added by adding a **`tolerations`** section in pod defination.
+   - Tolerations are added to pods and it can be added by adding a **`tolerations`** section in pod definition.
      ```
      apiVersion: v1
      kind: Pod